Isaiahmmking/Resistor-Sorter/README.md

 ```

 Tips:
-- Center camera on the resistor platform
+- Center camera on the resistor platform -
 - Ensure bands are not shadowed or reflective
-- Adjust focus if needed (carefully rotate lens)
+- If you are using V2 cam check the focal length if applicable (carefully rotate lens)
-- Use consistent, diffuse lighting
+- Check the cam to ensure lighting is strong enough & resistor is in plain view

 ---